Operational Procedures

 # Logging

-UniConfig distribution uses Logback as the implementation of the logging framework.
-Logback is the successor to to the log4j framework with many improvements such as more options for configuration, better performance, and context-based separation of logs.
+The UniConfig distribution uses Logback as its logging framework.
+Logback is the successor to the log4j framework with many improvements, such as more options for configuration, better performance, and context-based separation of logs.
 Context-based separation of logs is used widely in UniConfig to achieve per-device logging based on the set marker in the logs.

 Logging